Gipsy Smith: Salvation Army

 Rodney and Annie served in several assignments and saw membership rise to hundreds, then a thousand.
 By June 1882, great crowds were coming and the work was growing.
 A gold watch was given to him and about £5.00 (£330.00 in modern time) was presented to his wife by the warm-hearted members of local churches.
 (The Salvation Army corps was not part of this as Smith knew this was forbidden.)
 Acceptance of these gifts was still considered a breach of the rules and regulations of The Salvation Army, and for this he was dismissed from the organization.
 He was not given a chance to give back the gifts.
-(From his book 'Gipsy Smith His Life and Work' it does look as though there were some difficulties between him and 2 of General Booths sons, Bramwell and Ballington, which may have led to the decision which gave him no opportunity to put things right.
+(From his book Gipsy Smith His Life and Work it does look as though there were some difficulties between him and two of General Booth's sons, Bramwell and Ballington, which may have led to the decision which gave him no opportunity to put things right.
 Cornelius Phelps, a close friend of Bramwell, wrote “Bramwell had it out for Smith.”)
 This happened so suddenly that other evangelists had to step in to take up his preaching engagements, including a contemporary preacher Charles Crowie Smith, who took over two engagements in Hanley.
 His eight assignments with The Salvation Army had produced 23,000 decisions and his crowds were anywhere up to 1,500.